RM-38: Variants

-50mm RM41
+50mm RM-41

 Essentially a new design, influenced by German 50mm mortars, which was continued in use until 50mm mortars were removed from Soviet Army service.
 This mortar was without a tripod but instead relied on its barrel yoke which contained traverse and elevation adjustments.
 The gases now vented under the muzzle via a tube.

 Use

 All models saw widespread use by the USSR in World War II.
 Captured in large numbers, they were also re-used by the Finns and Germans.
 After World War II the USSR supplied them to North Korea and Vietnam.

 The Finns were apparently not impressed with these Russian 50mm mortars, giving them mildly derogatory nicknames - "Naku" and "Tiltu", and not being over-zealous about re-issuing them.

 The Finns found the RM-39 relatively accurate in use and getting the mortar ready to fire took only about one minute.
 The mortar was no substitute for the 80-82mm mortars however, perhaps due to only having 100g of TNT in the shell, less than some hand grenades.